 - If you had to delete items from your source volume, locate those items on your backup volume and copy them back to the source (if desired).†

-† If you're looking for an item that is hidden in the Finder, press Command+Shift+Period to toggle the Finder's display of hidden items, or see this section of CCC's documentation for guidance on restoring a hidden item using CCC.
+† If you're looking for an item that is hidden in the Finder, press Command+Shift+Period to toggle the Finder's display of hidden items.

 Once you have deleted the affected files, you should be able to re-run your backup task with success.